dannyroestmx/evaluation-guide/content/evaluation-guide/app-capabilities/native-mobile-apps.md

 ![User interface for mobile app building](attachments/native_app_building_wizard.png)
 {{% /image_container %}}

 Via this user interface, the app can be built automatically via [Microsoft Visual Studio App Center](https://appcenter.ms/).
-Via this approach the developer does not need
+Via this approach the developer does not need to install software like XCode or Android Studio.
+If they wish, however, developers can checkout the source and build using their preferred tools.

 {{% image_container width="650" %}}
 ![App building](attachments/native_app_building_build.png)